cdoremus/deno-blog/posts/Processing_CSV_files_with_Deno.2022-09-20.md

 ```
 I am just printing the objects to the console here for illustration, but there are a lot of other things that can be done with it such as displaying the objects in a UI.

-See `read_large_data.ts` in the blog source code repo for more details.
+See [read_large_data.ts](https://github.com/cdoremus/deno-blog-code/blob/main/processing_csv/read_large_data.ts) in the blog source code repo for more details.

 ## Conclusion
 This article demonstrates how to use the Deno `encoding/csv` module to convert data from an object representation (like JSON) to CSV and back again.
 I have used snippets here from the [source code for this article](https://github.com/cdoremus/deno-blog-code/tree/main/processing_csv), so check out the source to see how everything fits together.
+A comment at the top of each source code file will tell you how to run each example.